 Everything we know about ‘Chinese spy balloon’ found hovering above northern US

-White House has so far decided against shooting down balloon over Montana

-The US military is tracking a Chinese high-altitude spy balloon as it makes its way over the northern United States.
+The US military has shot down a Chinese high-altitude spy balloon in the Atlantic off the eastern coast United States.

-But the White House decided against shooting it out of the sky after being advised against it by defence officials, including Gen Mark Milley the chairman of the Joint Chiefs of staff.
+The White House decided against shooting it out of the sky above land after being advised against it by defence officials, including Gen Mark Milley the chairman of the Joint Chiefs of staff.

-A Pentagon official told a press briefing in Washington DC the suspected balloon had been spotted over Billings, Montana, on Wednesday.
+A Pentagon official said during a press briefing in Washington DC that the suspected balloon had been spotted over Billings, Montana, on Wednesday.

 It had first flown over the Aleutian Islands, through Canada, and into Montana.

-China has since confirmed ownership of the ballon, saying it is a civilian airship used for research purposes that was blown off course unexpectedly by strong winds.
+China confirmed ownership of the ballon, claiming it is a civilian airship used for research purposes that was blown off course unexpectedly by strong winds.

 This is everything we know so far about the spy balloon.